Spectrum Health: History

 In July 2018, Tina Freese-Decker was named CEO to succeed Richard Breon.

 In October 2018 Spectrum closed on a merger with Lakeland Health, a health system in southwest Michigan consisting of 3 hospitals, 450 providers, and 4,000 employees.
-Integration has begun and is underway.
-Spectrum Health Lakeland will operate as a wholly owned subsidiary of Spectrum Health and will uniquely have two governing boards.
+Spectrum Health Lakeland operated as a wholly owned subsidiary of Spectrum Health and had two governing boards.

+Merger with Beaumont Health

 In June 2021, Spectrum Health announced plans to merge with Beaumont Health.
 In 2022 Beaumont and Spectrum announced their merger was effective on February 1, 2022, because the federal government determined this would not violate antitrust regulations.
-The new system is called BHSH Health, a temporary name, with Spectrum Health CEO Tina Freese Decker as the head and with both existing headquarters operating.
+The new system was temporarily called BHSH Health, with Spectrum Health CEO Tina Freese Decker as the head and with both existing headquarters operating.
+Corewell Health, was later made the name of the health system.

-Services

-Spectrum Health provides inpatient and outpatient services at a variety of locations throughout Michigan.
+Locations

 Hospitals

-Spectrum has facilities in numerous communities in western Michigan:
+Spectrum Health had facilities in numerous communities in western Michigan: